Bell OH-58 Kiowa: OH-58A

-The Australian Army leased eight OH-58As in 1971 in Vietnam for eight months.
-The Australian Government procured the OH-58A for the Australian Army and Royal Australian Navy as the CAC CA-32.
+The Australian Army leased eight OH-58As in 1971 in South Vietnam for eight months.
+The Australian government procured the OH-58A for the Australian Army and Royal Australian Navy as the CAC CA-32.
 Licensed produced in Australia by Commonwealth Aircraft Corporation, the CA-32 was the equivalent of the 206B-1 (uprated engine and longer rotor blades).
 The first twelve of 56 were built in the U.S. then partially disassembled and shipped to Australia, where they were reassembled.

+The first OH-58As in Australia were given the name Kalkadoon rather than Kiowa, at the suggestion of army minister Bob Katter Sr. who wished to honor the Kalkadoon people of Queensland rather than a Native American people.
+The new helicopters were affixed with "boomerang-shaped decals bearing the name Kalkadoon".
+The renaming was apparently poorly received by the Army and was dropped after Katter's term as minister concluded; the helicopters had reportedly been nicknamed "Kattercopters" by army personnel.
 Helicopters in the naval fleet were retired in 2000.

 A total of 74 OH-58As were delivered to the Canadian Armed Forces as COH-58A and later redesignated CH-136 Kiowa.
 As many as 12 surplus Kiowas were sold to the Dominican Republic Air Force, and others sold privately in Australia.

 In 1978, OH-58As began to be converted to the same engine and dynamic components as the OH-58C.
 In 1992, 76 OH-58A were modified with another engine upgrade, a thermal imaging system, a communications package for law enforcement, enhanced navigational equipment and high skid gear as part of the Army National Guard's (ARNG) Counter-Drug RAID program.
 The U.S. Army retired its last OH-58A in November 2017.

 OH-58B

 The OH-58B was an export version for the Austrian Air Force.
+Austria plans to replace the OH-58B by the end of 2030.